-If your event is on campus and your club is not self-catering, you must use an approved caterer from the Conferences and Event Services website here http://www.cevs.ucdavis.edu/dept\cont/caterers/.
-If the event is off campus, you can use the caterer of your choice unless the venue has restrictions.
+If your event is on campus and your club is not self-catering, you must use an approved caterer from the Conferences and Event Services.
+If the event is off campus, then hire a caterer of your choice, but be mindful of any venue restrictions.